BloomTech-Labs/CS8-jobme/README.md

 # CS8-jobme

-This is a RESTful API to connect the Lambda Notes Project by William Pelton.
+RESTful API for Jobme.
+Serves JSON data and static pages from the local `client/build`.

 ## API Endpoints